swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

 Application of differences would only be possible when both `Element` types were equal, and there would be additional cognitive overhead with comparators with the type `(Element, Other.Element) -> Bool`.

 Since the comparator forces both types to be effectively isomorphic, a diff generic over only one type can satisfy the need by mapping one (or both) ordered collections to force their `Element` types to match.

+### `difference(from:using:)` with an enum parameter for choosing the diff algorithm instead of `shortestEditScript(from:)`

+This is an attractive API concept, but it can be very cumbersome to extend.
+This is especially the case for types like `OrderedSet` that—through member uniqueness and fast membership testing—have the capability to support very fast diff algorithms that aren't appropriate for other types.

+### `CollectionDifference` or just `Difference` instead of `OrderedCollectionDifference`

+The name `OrderedCollectionDifference` gives us the opportunity to build a family of related types in the future, as the difference type in this proposal is (intentionally) unsuitable for representing differences between keyed collections (which don't shift their elements' keys on insertion/removal) or structural differences between treelike collections (which are multidimensional).

 ## Intentional omissions: